wp-blocks/cf7-antispam/readme.txt

 == TODOs ==
 * Ban by geolocation
-* Unban ip after x hours
-* Configuration error detector (parse stored form ad return if the message field isn't found)
 * CSV Export/import settings, banned ip
 * Resend EMail if not were spam
-* Optimise the the mail analysis (actually is a long script that execute sequentially checks, but rather a series of filters would be better)
+* Optimise the the mail analysis function using filters (actually is a long script that execute sequentially checks)
 * Selectable ciphers

 == Resources ==